Minimal Bare Metal Deployment

 Introduction

 This description allows you to have an Infinite Scale system up and running with only a few commands.
-It does not cover extended deployment tasks or how to manage trusted certificates etc. and is intended to get a first hands-on experience of the system.
+It does not cover extended deployment tasks, how to manage trusted certificates, run online office applications etc. and is intended to get a first hands-on experience of the system only.

 For a small production environment using the binary installation approach, see the Bare Metal Deployment with systemd.
 The main differences between this setup and the small production environment using the binary installation is, in a nutshell, the use of systemd, LetsEncrypt and a reverse proxy.